HMorrison/meren.github.io/_posts/anvio/2018-07-09-anvio-snakemake-workflows.md

 {:.warning}
 This mode is used when you have one or more genomes, and one or more metagenomes from which you wish to recruit reads using your genomes.

-Along with assembly-based metagenomics, we often use anvi'o to explore the occurence of population genomes accross metagenomes.
+Along with assembly-based metagenomics, we often use anvi'o to explore the occurrence of population genomes accross metagenomes.
 A good example of how useful this approach could be is described in this blogpost: [DWH O. desum v2: Most abundant Oceanospirillaceae population in the Deepwater Horizon Oil Plume](http://merenlab.org/2017/11/25/DWH-O-desum-v2/).
 For this mode, what you have is a bunch of fastq files (metagenomes) and fasta files (reference genomes), and all you need to do is to let the workflow know where to find these files, using two `.txt` files: `samples_txt`, and `fasta_txt`.

 `fasta_txt` should be a 2 column tab-separated file, where the first column specifies a reference name and the second column specifies the filepath of the fasta file for that reference.